(Pictured: Members of the Guys and Dolls company. Photo: David Hou.)

 So next time you pedal or walk through Springbank Gardens, take a pause to see if you can hear some of the strains of great music that was once played on the site.

 Author’s Note: Since this story was published in The Byron Villager a few years back, I was commissioned by the City of London Culture Office to prepare an Interpretive Sign that visually tells the history of Wonderland Gardens from 1935 to its rebirth as Springbank Gardens.
-Hopefully, the official unveiling of the sign will take place by summer’s end.
+The plaque will be unveiled on Sunday, June 21, at 1:30 pm at The Guy Lombardo Pavilion in Springbank Gardens.

 Most people reach a stage or point in their lives when circumstances, often beyond their control, necessitate major lifestyle changes.